 All this runoff becomes our secondary water source for our irrigation systems.
 When we contaminate the natural water sources with our excess fertilizers and salt, they become our water source for our plants, so in essence we are causing our own plants downfall.

 Fertilizers come in many shapes and sizes and it can be a headache to sort through them all.
 Slow-release pellet, 16-16-16, works great in Utah because of the heavy clay soil and sandy soil we have.
-If we were luck enough had loamy soil we could use the common fertilizer at the big box stores, but please don't do that.
+If we were lucky enough and had loamy soil we could use the common fertilizer at the big box stores, but please don't do that.
 Generally speaking, it is recommended to apply fertilizer four times per year.
 The pellets should be placed where the water will seep into the ground for the roots to absorb.
 Also, make sure to distribute them in a fashion that will most easily allow for that to happen.
 So, make sure to add the pellets to where the water will help the ground absorb them.
 Then, water the fertilizer with a hose so the pellets can start to dissolve.
 Powder blue granular fertilizer is good for small plants, not large ones.
 But as stated earlier, it is high in salt.
 Fish or sea-based liquid is great for greening up your plants.
 These are organic so will need to be used frequently and contains little or no salt.
 Liquid high-strength fertilizers are great for small gardens because the liquid form is absorbed faster, but be aware they can still have salts.
 Avoid using chemical fertilizer on the leaves and fruit of plants you intend to eat, for obvious reasons.
 I also strongly recommend you use organic fertilizer on edibles when possible.
 Minerals mix will help enhance the fertilizer and give the plant an even better boost for a longer time, especially in our heavy nutrient-deficient clay soil.
 Yum Yum is an all-natural fertilizer that is similar to soil and is great for large yards.
 And finally adding gypsum to the soil regularly helps combat the salt leaching that frustrates the plants.
 These will need to be applied repeatedly to deal with the recurring salt build up.

 In conclusion, plants need food, but due to our type of soil and water, be particular with what you feed your plants.
 Salts will strip your plants of nutrients and water, which is the exact opposite of the intent of fertilizer.
 Choosing annual applications of plant-based compost or liquid organic fertilizers will successfully feed your plants without too much salt, thus giving them the nutrients they need.